bloominstituteoftechnology/Precourse/Lesson3-JS-II/README.md

 A couple things to note about logical operators.

 * The expressions are evaluated in order, and the computer will skip any redundant expressions.
 In an && statement, if the first expression if false, the second expression will not be evaluated because BOTH expressions need to be true.
 Same for the || statement.
-If the first expression is true, the second will not be evaluated becuase there only needs to be one true statement to fulfill the requirements of the operator.
+If the first expression is true, the second will not be evaluated because there only needs to be one true statement to fulfill the requirements of the operator.

 * Use parentheses.
 As we saw in the second ! operator example, we used parentheses to evaluate what was inside of the parentheses FIRST, then applied the ! operator.
 We can wrap ANY expression in parentheses and it will be evaluated before evaluating the expression as a whole.